Table of Contents

 This type of bally python cage is much higher and less wide than the rest, making it suitable for baby to young ball pythons to climb and lither around.

-Exo terra high has two doors for ease of convenience and feeding, and a specialized lock that prevents unwanted opening from kids and your python slithering out into the world.
+Exo terra high has two doors for ease of convenience and feeding and a specialized lock that prevents unwanted opening from kids and your python slithering out into the world.

 It has a raised bottom frame and waterproof base to accommodate substrate and heaters.
 With its natural-looking background, your ball python will surely feel like home in the wild.